nbowden045/csvgrade/README.md

 Can be installed after cloning the repo using
 `pip install <clone dir>`

+Please note that this requires python >3.7 and has not been tested on less than 3.13!

 ## Developers
 You can install the package as editable using the `-e` flag in pip